jpacekajus/syntropy-grafana-prometheus-node-exporter/README.md

 The best part is that these playbooks will allow you to easily scale your monitoring setup for multiple remote node-exporters by automatically creating required non-overlapping docker networks and auto-generating Prometheus scrape config targets (based on your node-exporter ansible hosts in the inventory).
 It will also provisions Grafana datasource and dashboards to be used with Prometheus and node-exporter.
 Therefore you can begin using this monitoring stack out of the box!

+All the network traffic is being handled by Syntropy Agent connections - secure encrypted tunnels based on Wireguard.
+This network scheme is being managed by Syntropy Platform, which allows easily device connections and networks both using CLI and WEB UI.

 <center><img src="images/diagram.png"></center>